Murder of Jonathan Kushner: Murder

 On October 28, 1973, an 11-year-old boy was kidnapped, raped and murdered by two men in Tampa, Florida.

-On that date itself, 11-year-old Jonathan Mark Kushner, whose father was a dean at the University of South Florida, was cycling back home after going to a nearby convenience store to buy candy for his younger brother.
+On that date, 11-year-old Jonathan Mark Kushner, whose father was a dean at the University of South Florida, was cycling back home after going to a nearby convenience store to buy candy for his younger brother.
 On the way, he encountered two men – 30-year-old Johnny Paul Witt and 19-year-old Gary Tillman – who were waiting to abduct a child to kill.
 Both Witt and Tillman grabbed Kushner and the latter also struck Kushner on the head with a star bit from a drill.
 The pair gagged Kushner, before they locked him in the trunk of Witt's car and drove to an orange grove.

 After reaching the grove, the men discovered that Kushner had suffocated and died due to the gag.
 Undeterred, the pair sexually abused the boy's corpse several times, before Witt mutilated the boy's body with a knife.
 Subsequently, the men dug a shallow grave and disposed of Kushner's body in the grave.
 Meanwhile, alarmed by the disappearance of their son, Kushner's parents filed a police report and reported Kushner missing.
 At the time of his death, Kushner left behind two brothers and his parents.

 Eight days later, Witt's wife reported to the police that her husband and Tillman had actually murdered the boy.
 This led to the arrest of the pair for the murder of Kushner.